8 Best Phlebotomy Schools in Oklahoma

 Phlebotomy Certification Requirements for Oklahoma

-Oklahoma is not a state which has a set law related to phlebotomy certification, but we always suggest our readers to consider gaining a license.
+Oklahoma is not a state that has a set law related to phlebotomy certification, but we always suggest that our readers consider gaining a license.

 You can find phlebotomy training in Oklahoma available at many local colleges and vocational schools, and those who want to become Certified Phlebotomy Technicians (CPT) should enroll in an accredited training program and pass the phlebotomy certification exam.

-The prerequisites that these aspiring phlebotomist must meet are the following:
+The prerequisites that these aspiring phlebotomists must meet are the following:

 • They should be 18 years of age, as they will not be able to complete hands-on training or sit the exam before that age.